MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 **Startup.cs**

-Lastly, update `Startup.cs` to use the storage initializer, and Cosmos Db for state:
+Lastly, update `Startup.cs` to use the storage initializer, and Cosmos DB for state:

 ```csharp
 // Existing code omitted...